 I regret to say that I didn’t actually go to this beach to swim or hang out because we were busy doing other things that day.
 Maybe another time.

 I only got to drive past it a couple times while we stopped for pictures.

 Sesoko beach is also in the northern part of Okinawa main island, about a 30-minute drive from Nago.
 It is on Sesoko Island and can be accessed by a short bridge.

 While I did come to this beach, I didn’t have any swimwear or water-playing activities.
-It was more of a stop through on the way to somewhere else.
-I did walk in the water a bit and find a sea star.
+It was more of a stop through on the way to the aquarium.

 This list of

 There are so many beautiful places to explore, whatever you are looking for – white sandy beaches, isolated corners, and rocky cliffs.

 Whatever your tastes are, you are sure to find a place with lovely sand, clear blue waters, water wildlife, and some of the most stunning scenery you have seen in your life.